Long silenced by fear, Syrians now speak about rampant torture under Assad

 DAMASCUS, Syria (AP) — Handcuffed and squatting on the floor, Abdullah Zahra saw smoke rising from his cellmate’s flesh as his torturers gave him electric shocks.

 Then it was Zahra’s turn.
-They hanged the 20-year-old university student from his wrists until his toes barely touched the floor and electrocuted and beat him for two hours.
+They hanged the 20-year-old university student from his wrists and electrocuted and beat him for two hours.
 They made his father watch and taunted him about his son’s torment.

-That was 2012, and the entire security apparatus of Syria’s then-President Bashar Assad was deployed to crush the protests that had arisen against his rule.
+That was 2012, and the entire security apparatus of Syria’s then-President Bashar Assad was deployed to crush the protests against his rule.

 With Assad’s fall a month ago, the machinery of death that he ran is starting to come out into the open.

-It was systematic and well-organized, growing to more than 100 detention facilities where torture, brutality, sexual violence and mass executions were rampant, according to activists, rights group and former prisoners.
-Security agents spared no one, not even Assad’s own soldiers.
-Young men and women were detained for simply living in districts where protests were held.
+It was systematic and well-organized, growing to more than 100 detention facilities into which tens of thousands disappeared over more than a decade.
+Torture, sexual violence and mass executions were rampant, according to rights groups and former prisoners.

-As tens of thousands disappeared over more than a decade, a blanket of fear kept the Syrian population silent.
-People rarely told anyone that a loved one had vanished for fear they too could be reported to security agencies.

-Now, everyone is talking.
-The insurgents who swept Assad out of power opened detention facilities, releasing prisoners and allowing the public to bear witness.
-Crowds swarmed, searching for answers, bodies of their loved ones, and ways to heal.
+A blanket of fear kept Syrians silent about their experiences or lost loved ones.
+But now, everyone is talking.
+After the insurgents who swept Assad out of power on Dec.
+8 opened prisons and detention facilities, crowds swarmed in, searching for answers, bodies of loved ones, and ways to heal.

-The Associated Press visited seven of these facilities in Damascus and spoke to nine former detainees, some released on Dec.
-8, the day Assad was ousted.
+The Associated Press visited seven of these facilities in Damascus and spoke to nine former detainees.
 Some details of the accounts by those who spoke to the AP could not be independently confirmed, but they matched past reports by former detainees to human rights groups.

 “Death was the least bad thing,” he said.
 “We reached a place where death was easier than staying here for one minute.”